paulm17/raikou/README.md

 7. Amend layout.tsx to resemble the following.
 Bootstrap must encapsulate the children and ColorSchemeScript manages the global colorscheme.

+   Ensure that suppressHydrationWarning is added to the head.

    ```js
    import { Bootstrap, ColorSchemeScript } from '@raikou/system'